-API Search Using each of these ~30 questions as a retrieval query, we run Google custom search to collect the top-10 documents from the web.
+API Search Using each of these questions as a retrieval query, we run Google custom search4 to collect the top-10 documents from the web.
 The retrieval target is all articles from CNN, USA Today, and THE WEEK.
-We then parse every document using the newspaper3k package and store the text as well as metadata such as the publication date and author name.
-In some rare cases, articles from the search are taken down and no longer available for extraction, in which case we disregard them.
+We then parse every document using the newspaper3k package5 and store the text as well as metadata, such as the publication date and author name.
+In some rare cases, articles from the search get taken down, in which case we disregard them.
 This indeed illustrates a unique challenge of real-time applications with constantly-changing, dynamic information.